raspberrypilearning/getting-started-scratch/en/step_8.md

 ## Paint editor

-<mark>Similar to Useful code but paint tips.
-Cover the techniques used in the first three skills projects and first two challenges</mark>

-Use the paint editor to create your own backdrops and costumes and to edit existing backdrops and costumes.
+Use the paint editor to create your own backdrops and costumes and also to edit existing backdrops and costumes.

-### Editting an existing costume
+### Editing an existing costume

 --- task ---

-Use the Paint editor to create your own backdrop and scenery sprites or **Choose a Backdrop** and **Choose a Sprite** from the Scratch Libraries.

 --- collapse ---
 ---